Meet the Team

 Teri is a compassionate clinician and advocate for children’s success, empowering them to thrive in daily life while encouraging family involvement throughout the process.

-• Patricia Taylor
+Patricia Taylor M.Ed., SLP-IRR/L

 Patricia Taylor brings over 20 years of experience as a speech-language pathologist and is a highly qualified special education teacher with expertise across all academic areas.
 Specializing in Autism, with advanced training from Emory University, Patricia has worked with children facing a variety of disabilities, including autism spectrum disorders, behavior disorders, Down syndrome, and traumatic brain injury.